Mike Henry (voice actor): The Cleveland Show

 On September 27, 2009, The Cleveland Show premiered on Fox.
-The project was created and executive-produced by Henry, Seth MacFarlane and American Dad! show runner Rich Appel.
+The project was created and executive-produced by Henry, Seth MacFarlane and American Dad! showrunner Rich Appel.
 The show focused on the Family Guy character Cleveland Brown, who referenced the spin-off at the end of the Family Guy episode "Baby Not on Board".
 The first season consisted of 22 episodes and was picked up by Fox for a second 13-episode season.
 The announcement was made on May 3, 2009 before the first season even premiered.
 Due to strong ratings, Fox picked up two additional nine-episode seasons, bringing the total episode count of the show to 44.
 The show was renewed for a third and fourth season on May 9, 2011.
-The series was canceled after its fourth season on May 19, 2013, but reruns continue to air on FXX in the United States and on Much in Canada.
-The series ran for a total of 4 seasons and 88 episodes.
+The series was canceled after its fourth season on May 19, 2013, but reruns aired until 2024.
+The series ran for a total of four seasons and 88 episodes.

+Departure from voicing Cleveland

+On June 26, 2020, after twenty-one years of voicing the character, Henry announced on Twitter that he was stepping down from voicing Cleveland, stating "persons of color should play characters of color" due to heightening of the Black Lives Matter movement in the summer of that year following the police murder of George Floyd.
+On September 25, 2020, it was announced that YouTube personality Arif Zahir, who is African American, would replace Henry as Cleveland, but some episodes produced before Henry's departure from the role will still see Henry voicing the character.
+Speaking to Henry, who would continue to do other voices for the show, Zahir, who is a longtime fan of both the character and the show said, "you created something truly special, and I promise I will do my absolute best to honor your legacy."
+To the fans he said, "I promise not to let you down."

 Personal life

-Henry married Linda Murray in 2002, they divorced in 2005 after three years of marriage.
-Together they have a son, named Jack.
-Henry has been married to his second wife Sara Voelker since 2007.
-Together they have a daughter, named Josie.
-Henry and Voelker currently reside in Henrico, Virginia.
+Henry married Linda Murray in 2002.
+They divorced in 2005 after three years of marriage.
+They have a son together.
+Henry has been married to his second wife, Sara Voelker, since 2007.
+They have a daughter.